serverless/blog/posts/2016-11-30-open-source-blogging.md

   <img src="https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/edit-github-view.jpg">
 </p>

+This is great for getting streamlined contributions to our blog.

+P.S. we are always looking for fresh content.
+Drop us a line if you're interested in contributing.

-## Better Developer Focused posts
+### 2. Better Developer Focused posts

-If you have ever had to write code focused blog posts in Wordpress, it's a rather painful experience.
+If you have ever had to write code focused blog posts in Wordpress, it's a rather painful experience. wysiwyg editors are extremly proficient at mangling code snippets.

 On the flip side, writing in github flavored markdown makes writing and (more importantly) maintaining blog posts about code MUCH easier.

 Side note: If you are stuck with Wordpress, I wrote a plugin to allow you to write in [github favored markdown](http://davidwells.io/easy-markdown/)

-## Unified product experience
+### 3. Unified product experience

 We are using React for our [dashboard](http://github.com/serverless/dashboard) and other apps we are creating.
 This means if we when with WordPress, we would need to maintain 2 seperate style/component libraries because wordpress can't render react components serverside.